yatheeshraju/testng-docs/docs/basic.md

 The concepts used in this documentation are as follows:

 * A suite is represented by one XML file.
-It can contain one or more tests and is defined by the <suite> tag.
+It can contain one or more tests and is defined by the &lt;suite&gt; tag.
-* A test is represented by <test> and can contain one or more TestNG classes.
+* A test is represented by &lt;test&gt; and can contain one or more TestNG classes.
 * A TestNG class is a Java class that contains at least one TestNG annotation.
-It is represented by the <class> tag and can contain one or more test methods.
+It is represented by the &lt;class&gt; tag and can contain one or more test methods.
 * A test method is a Java method annotated by @Test in your source.
 * A TestNG test can be configured by @BeforeXXX and @AfterXXX annotations which allows to perform some Java logic before and after a certain point, these points being either of the items listed above.